britram/rains-prototype/draft-trammell-rains-protocol.md

 created, altered, expired or revoked during the validity period of a shard, P-Shard or zone, leading to an inconsistency.
 Thus, a section proving nonexistence only captures the state at the point in time when it was signed.
-If an authoritative proof of non-existence is necessary, a query for nonexistence (see {{nonexistence-query}}) may be sent to a server identified as an authority for the name.

 ### Context in Assertions {#assertion-context}